vlad-danaila/neural-video-compress/README.md

 You can enable the created conda environment with: conda activate neural-video-compress

+If you get an error while issuing the command above, in the GIT bash on Windows, please issue the command: git init bash

 In case you would like to list all conda environments please use: conda info --envs